ron93/jekyll-now/2016-6-25-windows-mixed-reality.md

             The holographic capabilities in the Microsoft gear can open doors for developers to augment tasks from complex surgery to motorcycle design, according to the company.

             Marketers predict virtual headsets will soon top wish lists for kids and young adults from Silicon Valley to Hong Kong.
 But some analysts say virtual reality will be eclipsed by augmented reality within a few years.

 =======

             Marketers predict virtual headsets will soon top wish lists for kids and young adults from Silicon Valley to Hong Kong.
 But some analysts say virtual reality will be eclipsed by augmented reality within a few years.

->>>>>>> 3108e6ddc5727137a1c2722ad2dde50ae96054f1:_posts/2016-6-windows mixed reality.md
+&gt;&gt;&gt;&gt;&gt;&gt;&gt; 3108e6ddc5727137a1c2722ad2dde50ae96054f1:_posts/2016-6-windows mixed reality.md